JKstring/TABHelperMod/README.md

 2. Define a class that inherits from the abstract class `TABModLoader.ModBase` and implement the `OnLoad` method.
    - This method takes a `TABModLoader.ModInfos` parameter that contains Steam Workshop information such as title, description, author, path, etc.

 3. Compile and generate the Mod DLL file, then use the Windows right-click menu to select "Send to -> Compressed (zipped) folder."
-Change the `.zip` extension to `.jpg`.
+Change the `.zip` extension to `.jpg`, and rename the file to `TAB.ModContent.jpg`.
-   - Place the generated file in your *They Are Billions* map project folder and upload it to the Steam Workshop.
+   - Place the generated `TAB.ModContent.jpg` file in your *They Are Billions* map project folder and upload it to the Steam Workshop.

 Once complete, other players need only subscribe to the Mod, and it will automatically load upon game start.

----

 ## Special Notes